khalido/khalido.org/_posts/2019-08-01-jupyterlab.md

 - [Table of Contents](https://github.com/jupyterlab/jupyterlab-toc) - displays a toc in the sidebar.
 - [Go to Definition](https://github.com/krassowski/jupyterlab-go-to-definition) - `ctrl-alt-b` jumps to the point in the notebok the variable or function is defined
+- [Plotly](https://plotly.com/python/getting-started/) - enables plotly interactive plots

 [Jupyterlab extensions](https://www.npmjs.com/search?q=keywords:jupyterlab-extension) are built using nodejs, so install that by:

-Step 1: install [nvm](https://github.com/nvm-sh/nvm#install--update-script), a script to install nodejs:
+step 1: install [nvm](https://github.com/nvm-sh/nvm#install--update-script), a script to install nodejs:

 `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.34.0/install.sh | bash`